zeinaolabi/recordily/README.md

 by hosting live events for people to enjoy.
 >

-### User Stories
+### Artist Stories
 - As an artist, I want to upload my songs, so people can enjoy them
 - As an artist, I want to host live events, to introduce people to my music
 - As an artist, I want to record my own songs, to upload them
 - As an artist, I want check my songs statistics, to keep track of my progress
 - As a listener, I want to save songs, so I can check them later

+### User Stories
 - As a listener, I want to create playlists, so I can customize my music
-- As a listener, I want to follow other artists To keep up with the music industry
+- As a listener, I want to follow artists, to keep up with the music industry

 <br><br>